urbit/urbit.org/content/grants/dusko-valve.md

 ### Milestone 1 - MVP

-Payment: $4,000 in WSTR
+Payment: 1 star

 Completion: 30 Apr 2022

-MVP: a web page gated using Lit Protocol which users are granted access to once they mint a corresponding NFT.
+MVP: a web page gated using Metamask Protocol which users are granted access to once they mint a corresponding NFT.

-### Milestone 2 - Airtable form
+### Milestone 2 - Airtable form and Tirrel Backend

-Payment: $5,000 in WSTR
+Payment: 1 star

-Completion: 31 May 2022
+Completion: 30 Jun 2022

 Airtable form for Valve which other artists fill out to request redeemable planets and at least two artists lined up to transition their community over to Urbit through a Valve NFT release.

-Milestone 3 - Tirrel backend

-Payment : $6,000 in WSTR

-Completion: 30 June 2022

 Implementation of Tirrel backend and open-sourcing of Valve through release of repo and guide.
 500 planets distributed in total with at least communities transitioned over to Urbit.